Lucsantosg/CloudLogAnalysis/security_ov.md

 # Security
 {: #security_ov}

 To control the {{site.data.keyword.loganalysisshort}} actions that a user is allowed to perform, you can assign one or more roles to a user.
-To authenticate a user to work with logs, you need a UAA token or an IAM token.
 {:shortdesc}

+To work with the {{site.data.keyword.loganalysisshort}} service API, you need to use a UAA token or an IAM token.
+To send logs into the {{site.data.keyword.loganalysisshort}} service, you need a logging token.

 ## Authentication models
 {: #auth}

-To manage logs through the CLI or the API, you need an authentication token.
+To work with the {{site.data.keyword.loganalysisshort}} service through the CLI or the API, you need an authentication token.

 The {{site.data.keyword.loganalysisshort}} service supports the following authentication models: